bolsterdigital/wingsdocs/docs/creating-campaigns/creating-campaigns.md

 ## Settings

-On the Settings tab, you can configure additional stuff.
+On the Settings tab, you can configure additional settings.

 ### Legal